wangpf1129/wangpf1129/README.md

 - 🔭 I’m currently working as a Front-end Developer in Beijing
 - 📫:This is my mailbox: (wangpf2051@gamil.com)
 - 📝:This is my blog: (https://wwwpppfffzzz.github.io/)
-- 🌱:I’m currently learning Typescript/Vue3
+- 🌱:I’m currently use Typescript/Vue3 at work

 **technology stack and development tools:**